ismaeltoe/osms-php/README.md

 ## SSL certificate problem

-When running your application in a local environment, you will get an SSL error.
-To make things work, set the peer's certificate checking option to false:
+If you get an SSL error, set the peer's certificate checking option to false:

 ```php
 $osms = new Osms('your_client_id', 'your_client_secret', 'your_access_token', false);